theo-seamon/ev_228/README.md

 - Converted YEARS to datetime in %Y format
 - Removed the last datapoint as it was 999.9
 - Plotted NOV temperature data against YEARS
+No generative AI was used for this assignment